pilinu/okchakko-project/README.md

 - Manx: (i) English-Manx
 - Munegascu: (i) French-Munegascu (ii) Italian-Munegascu (iii) English-Munegascu

-## conditions for a given endangered language to be a candidate for this project
+## Conditions for a given endangered language to be a candidate for this project
 What are the conditions for a given endangered language to be a candidate for this project?
 Ideally, one should have:
 - a dictionary: some specialized lexicons are useful too
 - a list of locutions and their translation: to be more accurate what is needed are noun locutions, adjective locutions, adverbial locutions, verbal locutions and their translations in other language.